Architecture-Aware Synthesis of Stabilizer Circuits from Clifford Tableaus: Related work

 Given a tableau representing a $q$-qubit Clifford circuit, the pivot qubit (the $p^{th}$ qubit in this example) can be removed if its corresponding rows, $r_p$ and $r_{q+p}$, and columns, $c_p$ and $c_{q+p}$, in the tableau, have a single non-zero entry along the diagonal of the tableau.
 In other words, if it describes the stabilizer state $I\dots IZ_pI \dots I$ and destabilizer state $I\dots IX_pI \dots I$.

 We remove the undesired non-zero entries from row $r_p$ in two phases.
-First, we remove the non-zero entries from the second half of row $r_p$, which are the elements in the $ZX$ block matrix.
+First, we remove the non-zero entries from the second half of row $r_p$, which are the elements in the $Z_x$ block matrix.
 Suppose the row has a $1$ in column $c_{q+i}$; we then apply a Hadamard gate on qubit $i$ if the row has a $0$ in column $c_i$ and an S gate otherwise.
 This will make the entry in $c_{q+i}$ a $0$ and the one in $c_i$ a $1$, thus sanitizing row $r_p$ when applying this for each non-zero entry in the second half of $r_p$.
-We want to point out to the reader again that this process is equivalent to converting each element of the corresponding destabilizer to a Pauli string consisting only of Xs and Is.
+This process is equivalent to converting each element of the corresponding destabilizer to a Pauli string consisting only of Xs and Is.

 Schematically, $r_p$ changes at $c_i$ and $c_{q+i}$ when sanitizing as follows

 Then, we want to remove the undesired non-zero entries from the first half of row $r_p$.
 We do this by applying CNOT gates.
 Since the CNOT gates only act within the respective halves of the row, the second half or $r_p$ will remain zero.
 When applying the CNOT gates, we want to turn row $r_p$ into an identity row, but we are restricted to the connectivity constraints of the given connectivity graph.
 We can do this like architecture-aware CNOT synthesis~\cite{Nash_2020,kissinger2019cnot,Wu_2023,vandegriend2023dynamic} by building a Steiner tree over the interacting qubits in the graph.
 Then, we can apply CNOT gates to turn the entries corresponding to Steiner nodes into a $1$ and use those nodes to make all entries in the Steiner tree a $0$ except for the root (i.e., the pivot qubit).
 This results in row $r_p$ being an identity row in the tableau.